-Audio Controller

-Enables or disables the onboard audio function.
-(Default: Enabled)

-If you wish to install a 3rd party add-in audio card instead of using the onboard audio, set this item to Disabled.
+- Audio Controller - Enables or disables the onboard audio function.
+(Default: Enabled) If you wish to install a 3rd party add-in audio card instead of using the onboard audio, set this item to Disabled. - High Precision Timer Enables or disables High Precision Event Timer (HPET) in the operating system.
+(Default: Enabled) - IOAPIC 24-119 Entries Enables or disables this function.

-→ Audio DSP

-Enables or disables the DSP functionality of the PCH audio unit.
-(Default: Disabled)

-High Precision Timer

-Enables or disables High Precision Event Timer (HPET) in the operating system.
-(Default: Enabled)

-▽ IOAPIC 24-119 Entries

-Enables or disables this function.
 (Default: Enabled)